azurecitadel/azurecitadel/content/partner/lighthouse/minimal.md

 ## Customer

-The following screens are seen from the perspective of a customer.

 {{< flash >}}
 ⚠️ It is recommended to have your own test customer subscription (in its own tenant) for Azure Lighthouse testing and demos.
 {{< /flash >}}

-Here I have logged in to my Lighthouse Customer tenant.
+In this section, as the customer, I:

+1. create the managed service offer from the template
+1. delegate a subscription

+{{< youtube id="QTGBOAjbHhc" >}}

 ### Create a definition

 1. Click on [Service provider offers](https://portal.azure.com/#view/Microsoft_Azure_CustomerHub/ServiceProvidersBladeV2/~/providers) in Azure Lighthouse's service providers area
 1. Click on **Add offer** and **Add via template**

-1. Drag and drop the template.
+1. Drag and drop the template, or browse to the file

-***YOU ARE HERE***
+1. Deploy to create the definition
+1. View the offer in the [Service provider offers](https://portal.azure.com/#view/Microsoft_Azure_CustomerHub/ServiceProvidersBladeV2/~/providers) list
+1. View the details
+1. View the role assignments

 ### Create an assignment

-I need some pictures and text.
+1. Click on either Delegations in the blade, or on the **`+`** next to an offer
+1. Select your subscriptions or resource groups
+1. Check the disclaimer box
+1. Delegate

 ### Alternatives

 I personally recommend the manual portal creation to partners who are onboarding new customers as it is quick and is a good way to demystify the process for customers.
-It is also reassuring to see the inbuilt roles and
+It is also reassuring to see the inbuilt roles and to know that

 There are other ways to [onboard customers via templates](https://docs.microsoft.com/azure/lighthouse/how-to/onboard-customer) such as PowerShell cmdlets and .

 You may also [publish Managed Service offers to the Azure Marketplace](https://docs.microsoft.com/azure/lighthouse/how-to/publish-managed-services-offers).

 The definition creation steps can be performed on behalf of the customer by partners in CSP subscriptions through their Admin Of Behalf Of (AOBO) permissions.
 CSP partners with AOBO can also parameterise a `Microsoft.ManagedServices/registrationAssignments` resource to automate the delegation.

+## Managed services provider

+In this section:

+1. see the multi-tenanted experience
+1. check that IDs are PAL linked

+### Multi-tenancy

+kjh

+### PAL linking

+jhg

+## References

+kjh

+## Next

+On the next page we'll look at service principals and the User Access Administrator role for assigning roles to managed identities.